OlivierCodol/Sanner-Kosha-model/README.md

-# Sanner-Kosha model: a neural network taht learns the dynamics of a mechanical arm.
+# Sanner-Kosha model: a neural network that learns the dynamics of a mechanical arm.

 A reproduction of the model from
 <a href="https://link.springer.com/article/10.1007/s004220050532" target="_blank">